haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/virtual-environments.md

 For more details and troubleshooting with the `conda` library, have a look at [its documentation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)

-Then create a new `haddock3-env` environement with the following command:
+Then create a new `haddock3-env` environment with the following command:
 ```bash
 conda create -n haddock3-env python=3.9
 # or